InformaticsMatters/virtual-screening/README.md

 ## Prepare conda environments

-Alternatively these processes can be run in a conda environment.
+Alternatively these processes can be run in conda environments.
-Use the [](environment.yaml) environment files to create a conda environment named `im-vs-prep`. e.g.
+Use the [](environment-im-prep.yaml) and [](environment-im-oddt.yaml) environment files to create a conda environments named `im-vs-prep` and `im-vs-oddt`. e.g.
 ```
-conda env create -f environment.yaml
+conda env create -f environment-im-prep.yaml
 conda activate im-vs-prep
 ```
-This environment contains all the tools needed to run these processes.
+These environments contain the tools needed to run most of these processes.

 # Usage